mity/md4c/README.md

 3. For translating HTML entities (e.g. `&amp;`) and numeric character references (e.g. `&#35;` or `&#xcab;`) into their Unicode equivalents.

-   However note MD4C leaves this translation on the renderer/application; as the renderer is supposed to really know output encoding and whether it really needs to perform this kind of translation.
+   However, note MD4C leaves this translation on the renderer/application; as the renderer is supposed to really know output encoding and whether it really needs to perform this kind of translation.
 (For example, when the renderer outputs HTML, it may leave the entities untranslated and defer the